Titus Andronicus: Authorship

 However, there have always been scholars who believe that Shakespeare worked on the play alone.
 Many of the editors of the various twentieth century scholarly editions of the play for example, have argued against the co-authorship theory; Eugene M. Waith in his Oxford Shakespeare edition of 1985, Alan Hughes in his Cambridge Shakespeare edition of 1994 and again in 2006, and Jonathan Bate in his Arden Shakespeare edition of 1995.
 In the case of Bate however, in 2002, he came out in support of Brian Vickers' book Shakespeare, Co-Author which restates the case for Peele as the author of Act 1, 2.1 and 4.1.

-Vickers' analysis of the issue is the most extensive yet undertaken.
-As well as analysing the distribution of a large number of rhetorical devices throughout the play, he also devised three new authorship tests; an analysis of polysyllabic words, an analysis of the distribution of alliteration and an analysis of vocatives.
-His findings led him to assert, with complete confidence, that Peele wrote Act 1, 2.1 and 4.1.
+As well as analysing the distribution of a large number of rhetorical devices throughout the play, Vickers also devised three new authorship tests; an analysis of polysyllabic words, an analysis of the distribution of alliteration and an analysis of vocatives.
+His findings led him to assert that Peele wrote Act 1, 2.1 and 4.1.
 Vickers' findings have not been universally accepted.
+Subsequent investigation by the New Oxford Shakespeare published in the edition's Authorship Companion found that scene 4.1 is in fact by Shakespeare not Peele and that the Fly Scene (3.2), present only in 1623 Folio edition, is a late addition to the play, probably made by Thomas Middleton after Shakespeare died in 1616.
+These findings are disputed by Darren Freebury-Jones in Shakespeare's Borrowed Feathers, who provides fresh evidence for Peele's authorship of 4.1 and argues that the Fly Scene, though absent from earlier editions, probably formed part of the original play but was omitted when Shakespeare and Peele's scenes were merged.

+Thomas North's 1557 translation of Dial of Princes has led to North being recognized as the author of the lost Titus and Vespasian, written in 1562, and that Titus Andronicus should be added to Shakespeare's list of 'borrowed' Roman plays.